What services do you offer? Day trips in Yellowstone for wildlife watching, hiking, or custom trips based on your preferences.

 What do the services cost?
 All trips are base priced for 1 to 4 people.
 Each additional person is a little extra as indicated in parenthesis.

 How long are the trips?
-Wildlife watching and full day hikes are approximately 8 hours from pick up to drop off but can be shorter or longer depending on client preference and energy, how easily and quickly we reach our wildlife or hiking goals, traffic etc.
+Wildlife watching and full day hikes are approximately 8 hours from pick up to drop off but can be shorter or longer depending on client preference and energy, how easily and quickly we reach our wildlife or hiking goals, traffic etc. Half day hikes are approx. 5 hours.

 What is provided?
-In addition to guiding expertise, I will bring a delicious variety of food (breakfast and late morning snacks for wildlife watching or lunch for hikes); hot and cold beverages, high quality spotting scopes; binoculars and a few field guides.
+In addition to guiding expertise, we will bring a delicious variety of food (breakfast and late morning snacks for wildlife watching or lunch for hikes); hot and cold beverages, high quality spotting scopes; binoculars and a few field guides.
 You will be asked to sign a National Park standard Acknowledgement of Risk form on the day of your trip.

 What does the client need to bring?
 Please remember to bring: your own water bottle (to reduce waste); warm layers for cool morning temperatures, including a rain/wind proof jacket and closed footwear with slip-resistant soles; hat and sunscreen; insect repellent; your camera, and whatever other viewing or recording devices you like to use in addition to those provided (high quality spotting scopes (Swarovski) and binoculars).
 For liability reasons, firearms are not allowed on our tours.
 Hydration is key to enjoying Yellowstone!
 It is high and dry all year long.
 Expect to drink at least 3 LITERS OF WATER per day!
-I know it seems like a lot, but using our gross pit toilets is much better than headaches, bloody noses, fatigue and dizziness that most people experience in our high dry altitude.
+We know it seems like a lot, but using our gross pit toilets is much better than headaches, bloody noses, fatigue and dizziness that most people experience in our high dry altitude.
 If you are going on a hike, please plan to carry your own water.
-I can carry our food but cannot carry everyone’s water.
-Since it is high here, you will also get exposed to more UV.
+Your guide can carry the group’s food but cannot carry everyone’s water.
+Since it is high elevation here, you will also get exposed to more UV.
 Wear sunscreen, seriously!

 Can clients join with other groups?
-While I have no opposition to this, I have never been successful in finding two or more separate groups who are departing from the same area and want to do the same level of activity on the same day.
+While we have no opposition to this, we have never been successful in finding two or more separate groups who are departing from the same area and want to do the same level of activity on the same day.
 If you can find people who would like to join your trip, you are most welcome to invite them along and sort out the price split among yourselves.
 Make sure that you tell the guide at least one day in advance if additional people will be coming on the trip so that adequate food and supplies are provided on the day.
 If the total number of people exceeds 4, please bring the extra person fee in cash on the day of the trip.

 What is a good place to stay or eat in Gardiner?
 What other activities can I do in that area?
 Here is my suggestions page for eating staying and playing in Gardiner: https://in-our-nature.com/eat-stay-play/.
 The chamber of commerce page http://www.visitgardinermt.com/ is also a stellar resource.